MetaSys-LISBP/PhysioFit/docs/faq.rst

 The choice of the model depends on the biological question you are addressing, the data you have, and the assumptions you are willing to make.
 We provide a set of models in PhysioFit, each with its own assumptions and requirements.

-We recommend to start with the simplest model that fits your data, and to evaluate the quality of the fit based on the χ² test results and the plots of experimental vs simulated data.
-If the fit is not satisfactory, you may want to try more complex models, but keep in mind that more complex models require more data and more assumptions, and may lead to overfitting.
+As a starting point, we recommend to start with the most appropriate model you have in mind based on the type of experiment you have conducted.
+Start with the simplest model that fits your data, and evaluate the quality of the fit based on the χ² test results and the plots of experimental vs simulated data.
+If the fit is not satisfactory, you may want to try more complex models, but keep in mind that more complex models may require more data and often include more assumptions, and may lead to overfitting.

-Another way to evaluate different models' capacities on modeling your data is to use the AIC (Akaike Information Criterion).
-For more information, please refer to the :doc:`method` section.
+If different models fit your data, a good practice to compare different models is to use the AIC (Akaike Information Criterion).
+For more information, please refer to the section "Model comparison" from the :doc:`method` page.

 How can I check if my data have been fitted correctly?